Elsapro/wikijs/employment/networking.md

        a.
 Order through Staples, Office Max, Vistaprint.com, etc.

 - No one likes to be used, really what do you want?
-				a.
-Why are  you here?
-To  make new friend?
+  1. Why are  you here?
+				a.To  make new friend?
 To learn more about a certain company/person?
 - Bartering is an age old tradition, what say you?
 				a.
 You're not working so how can you offer the usage of your skills in a volunteer capacity?
 - Every new beginning needs a closing, do you have one?